Theekshana-info/MIT-ITE-Python/DEPLOYMENT.md

 ### Build Errors
 - **Error: "Cannot find module"**: Make sure all dependencies are in `package.json`
-- **Replit plugin errors**: These have been removed from production builds
 - **Build timeout**: Vercel free tier has a 45-second build limit

 ### Runtime Errors